All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Medication Leaking After Injection

 If you see a small drop of liquid at the injection site after removing the needle, you may not have held the needle in long enough.
 Ensure you hold for the full 10-15 seconds after pressing the button.
-A tiny drop is normal and does not mean you lost a significant amount of medication.
+A tiny drop is normal and doesn't mean you lost a significant amount of medication.

 Bruising at the Injection Site